barchart/alerting-service-public/docs/content/concepts/security.md

 ### Payload

-The token payload has two required properties (a.k.a claims or assertions):
+The token payload has two required claims, for example:

 ```json
 {